Freshmen/Alumni Summer Internship Program (F/ASIP)

 What’s the time commitment?

-The first part of F/ASIP is SP.800 (3 credits) and runs during the month of January and through the early part of the spring semester.
+The first part of F/ASIP is SP.800 (3 credits), which runs during the month of January and through the early part of the spring semester.
 SP.800 consists of online webinars, a full day symposium at the end of January, spring semester classes, peer mentor meetings and assignments.

 We run two full day symposiums in January at the end of the very last week, but you only need to attend one.
 If you have a conflict, you can come to the morning of one day and the afternoon of another.